Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 7. Confirm that a piece allowed to move will move with a click/tap or swipe, depending on the device.
 8. Check that the [RESET] button correctly resets the puzzle and information panel.
 9. Check that the [QUIT] button returns to the Welcome screen.
-10. When puzzle complete confirm the score and whether or not the user can enter initials on the high score table.
+10. When puzzle complete confirm the score and whether or not the user can enter initials on the hi-score table.
-11. If high score is achieved do the fireworks display.
+11. If a high score is achieved do the fireworks display.

 ### Hi Score screen
 1. Make sure the animation makes the screen appear/disappear as expected.